RAN Digital Twin#

 Samples Per Slot.

-Refer to the Graphical User Interface section describing the Scenario stage widget for more details on these and other parameters.
+Refer to the Graphical User Interface section, which describes the Scenario stage widget, for more details on these and other parameters.

-Now, we can generate the UEs and the trajectories that they will follow during the simulation using the Generate UEs button.
+Once we have the parameters correctly set, we can generate the UEs and their corresponding trajectories using the Generate UEs button.
 The trajectories appear in the viewport widget as white polylines on the ground plane, and in the Stage widget as entries of the runtime scope.
 Once the UEs and their trajectories are available, we can start the simulation by pressing the Start UE mobility button in the toolbar.

-While running, the simulation can be paused and stopped using the Pause UE mobility and the Stop UE mobility buttons of the toolbar.
-While the simulation is paused, the Generate UEs button can be pressed but it will not generate a new set of trajectories.
-In order to so, the simulation will have to be stopped using the Stop UE mobility button.
+While running, the simulation can be paused and stopped using the Pause Mobility and the Stop Mobility buttons of the toolbar.
+While the simulation is paused, the Generate Mobility button can be pressed but it will not generate a new set of trajectories.
+In order to so, the simulation will have to be stopped using the Stop Mobility button.
 The progress of the simulation is shown in the progress bar.

 Viewing simulation results#

-When the simulation is complete, we can press the Play button on the toolbar or move the blue indicator in the Timeline widget to a specific frame of interest.
+At the end of a simulation, or after loading an existing database by doube-clicking on its name in the Configuration tab, we can press the Play button on the toolbar or move the blue indicator in the Timeline widget to a specific frame of interest.
 To stop the replay, we can click the Stop button.

 Radio environment#

-The radio environment results stored in the database are for the RU to UE direction, i.e., for downlink.
+The radio environment results stored in the database are for the downlink direction, i.e., from the RU to the UE.
 Specifically, if we take

 the total transmitted power \(P^{\left(RU\right)}\) at RU,